Ontario Highway 401: Route description

 while a second study estimates that over 500,000 vehicles travel that section on some days.
-This makes it North America's busiest roadway, surpassing the Santa Monica Freeway in Los Angeles and I-75 in Atlanta.
+This makes it North America's busiest highway, surpassing the Santa Monica Freeway in Los Angeles and I-75 in Atlanta.
 The just-in-time auto parts delivery systems of the highly integrated automotive industry of Michigan and Ontario have contributed to the highway's status as the world's busiest truck route, carrying 60 percent of vehicular trade between Canada and the US.

 Highway 401 also features North America's busiest multi-structure bridge at Hogg's Hollow in Toronto.

 The four bridges, two for each direction with the collector and express lanes, carried an average of 360,300 vehicles daily in 2019.

-The highway is one of the major backbones of a network in the Great Lakes region, connecting the populous Quebec City–Windsor corridor with Michigan, New York and central Ontario's cottage country.
+The highway is one of the major backbones of a network in the Great Lakes region, connecting the populous Quebec City–Windsor corridor with Michigan, New York, and central Ontario's cottage country.

-It is the principal connection between Toronto and Montreal, becoming A-20 at the Ontario–Quebec border.
+It is the principal connection between Toronto and Montreal, becoming A-20 at the Quebec boundary.

 Southwestern Ontario

-Highway 401 does not yet extend across the Detroit River into Detroit, Michigan.
-However, by early 2026, the Gordie Howe International Bridge will extend Highway 401 across the Canada–United States border to a connection through Delray to I-75.

-At present, Highway 401 begins as a six-lane freeway in Brighton Beach (at the Canada–US border in Windsor) at the west end of the E. C. Row Expressway, sandwiched between the E. C. Row's opposing carriageways for a short distance.
+Highway 401 begins at the Gordie Howe International Bridge, which crosses the Canada–United States border over the Detroit River and continues through a connection through Delray to I-75.
+Leaving the Canadian Port of Entry at the west end of the E. C. Row Expressway, Highway 401 is sandwiched between the E. C. Row's opposing carriageways for a short distance.
 Highway 401 then changes to a southeast direction as it descends into a trench and runs alongside Highway 3 (Huron Church Road and Talbot Road).
 This below-grade section of the highway has 11 tunnels to cross underneath surface streets (including those carrying the Highway 3 routing).
 After passing under Howard Avenue and the ramps to Talbot Road, the highway then curves northeast and ascends back to the surface.
-At the split with Dougall Parkway (former Highway 3B) which links to the Detroit–Windsor tunnel, the highway turns east and exits Windsor.
+At the split with Dougall Parkway (former Highway 3B), which links to the Detroit–Windsor Tunnel, the highway turns east and exits Windsor.
 From here, Highway 401 mostly parallels the former route of Highway 98 from Windsor to Tilbury.

 Highway 401 looking west at split with Highway 402 in London.

-Southwestern Ontario is flat, primarily with an agricultural land, that takes advantage of the fertile clay soil deposited throughout the region.
+Southwestern Ontario is flat, primarily an agricultural land, that takes advantage of the fertile clay soil deposited throughout the region.

-The main river through the region is the Thames River, which drains the second largest watershed in southern Ontario and largely influences the land use surrounding the highway.
+The main river through the region is the Thames River, which drains the second-largest watershed in southern Ontario and largely influences the land use surrounding the highway.

-It parallels the route to the north between Tilbury and Woodstock.
+The highway's route parallels the river to the south between Tilbury and Woodstock.

 Near Tilbury, Highway 401 loses its tall wall median barrier, then narrows to four lanes, following lot lines laid between concession roads in a plan designed to limit damage to the sensitive agricultural lands through which the highway runs.

-Here the highway's flat, straight route is notorious for leading to driver inattention.
+Here, the highway's flat, straight route is notorious for leading to driver inattention.